 The payload of one transport protocol message can carry one or more trace records as specified in clause 5.1.
 For GPB trace payload, the overall encoding format shall adhere to the following rules:

-- Each trace record is encoded as a single TraceRecord GPBv3 message following the schema in clause G.2.
+- Each trace record is encoded as a single StreamingTraceRecord GPBv3 message following the schema in clause G.2.

-- Each TraceRecord message is preceded by a length field indicating the size in bytes of the following GPB message.
+- Each StreamingTraceRecord message is preceded by a length field indicating the size in bytes of the following GPB message.
 This length field is encoded using the GPB ‘varint’ wire format.

-- If the transport message payload includes multiple trace records, the length field for the next TraceRecord message shall immediately follow the preceding message.
+- If the transport message payload includes multiple trace records, the length field for the next StreamingTraceRecord message shall immediately follow the preceding message.

 - No extra padding (unused bytes) is allowed anywhere in the transport message payload.